 How to Start Using Retinol In Your Skin Care Regimen

 I recommend taking it slow.
 A little goes a long way.
 Start off using retinol 2-3x per week.
 As you tolerate the product more, you can slowly and gradually increase the frequency of use over time.
 For example, slowly increase from using every 3rd night to every other night.
-It can take the skin anywhere from 4-6 weeks to become acclimated to retinol and during this time it is normal to experience dryness, flakiness, or mild redness.
+It can take the skin anywhere from 4-6 weeks to become acclimated to retinol, and during this time, it is normal to experience dryness, flakiness, or mild redness.
 This is what I call the “purging” process.
 The retinol is helping to exfoliate all of the “junk” up and out of the skin.
 This is shedding of those dead skin cells and unclogging pores.
 It sometimes is not fun, but it is an important part of the process.
 This is how the product is going to get your skin looking more fresh, clear, and bright!

-In my practice I use retinol cream and retinol pads.
+In my practice I use Retinol Renewal Cream and Retinol Renewal Pads.
 I like to start patients who are new to retinol on the Retinol Renewal Pads.
 They are very gentle and easy to use!
 The pads are great for people with sensitive skin.
-The Retinol Cream is good for more mature skin or someone who has been using retinol already.
-The cream also contains a lightening complex that will help to reduce pigmentation.
+The Retinol Renewal 50 & 100 are good for more mature skin or someone who has been using retinol already.
 It is stronger than the pads so it can be a bit drying at first.
 I like to have patients do a round or two of the pads and then switch to the cream.

 Get started on Retinol today!
 Order below 🙂